hoffsite/getting-and-cleaning-data-project/README.md

 * execute `run_analysis.R`

-The script will create a tidy dataset as described in CodeBook.md and place it in the same directory.
+The script will create a tidy dataset (`tidyDataset-AverageValues.txt` as described in CodeBook.md and place it in the same directory.

 #Pseudo Code for Data Transformation#